Army Mountaineering Association: Mountaineering

-The AMA organises mountaineering training and expeditions for its members and encourages them to organise their own expeditions.
+The AMA organises mountaineering training, including Alpine meets, and expeditions for its members and encourages them to organise their own expeditions.
 It makes grants from the AMA 'Memorial Fund' to help support individuals wishing to take part in significant mountaineering expeditions.

 Since its inception the AMA has organised or provided significant support to a number of major expedition to the Greater Ranges including: